chang96/africa_hacks_exousia/README.md

 # africa_hacks_exousia

 Exousia is a web app that helps solar companies vet credit worthiness of customers needing payment in installment and an automated way to get their money back from customers.

 Stacks: Bootstrap, google firebase.

+Indicina: provides tested algorithms to credit score customers
+mono: automatic deduction of money from customer account.

 test loging details
 - text@exousia.web.app